-In the wild, Golden Polypodies can release spores to continue their family line; under the watchful human eye indoors, it is best to propagate this plant using the division method.
+In the wild, Golden Polypodies can release spores to continue their family line, but under the watchful human eye indoors, it’is best to propagate this plant using the division method.

 Varieties & Similar Plants

 While plants of the fern variety are extremely varied, the Blue Star Fern itself is one of a kind.
 It is almost unheard of to find a variegated or oddly colored version of this plant, but rumors are always out there.